upenn-libraries/Accessibility/Security/ssl-census.md

-# HTTPS: How are we doing?
+# SSL Census: How are we doing?

 This stub is to document how far we've come to enabling HTTPS across all our sites and services.
 Please update this page with any corrections or additional information you might have.